Is North Carolina a No Fault State for Auto Accidents?

 What is Contributory Negligence?

 Contributory negligence is a system of assigning fault in an accident that causes one or more people personal injury.
 Under North Carolina law, the court assigns a degree of fault to every party involved in a car accident.
-If you are even one percent at fault for the crash, you might get recovering compensation for your injuries.
+If you are even one percent at fault for the crash, you might get bared from recovering compensation for your injuries.

 This requires you as a driver to always obey the rules of the road.
 Also, to hire an extremely experienced attorney to represent your case.
 Drivers at fault will try and find any angle to prove you were slightly at fault for the accident.
 This allows them to avoid paying any damages for your injuries.